seri/gettc/README.md

 Will run against the system tests.

-### Unit test

-[JUnit](https://github.com/KentBeck/junit/downloads) is required.
+[JUnit](https://github.com/KentBeck/junit/downloads) is required if you wish to run unit tests.
 Don't use the beta versions.
 Download one of the stable jar archives and put the jar into Ant's lib dir.

-If you don't write unit tests, just ignore this section.
+# Further information

-# FAQ
+## FAQ

-## I only use Java
+- I only use Java

     $ cd ~/.gettc/template/solve
     $ rm -rf haskell cpp

 If you want them back, copy from the project's Gem directory.

-## I want to see input/output for the failed cases in system tests
+- I want to see input/output for the failed cases in system tests

     $ make sysv

-## I never write unit tests
+- I never write unit tests

     $ cd ~/.gettc/template/solve/
     $ rm {cpp,haskell,java}/*Test.*

-## The output of make is too verbose
+- The output of make is too verbose

 Use *make --quiet* instead.
 Here is what I do in my bashrc:

     alias mk=`make --quiet`

-## But I use C&#35;
+- But I use C&#35;

 You may email me to request support for your favourite language.
 I don't promise it will get delivered, but I'll see what I can do.